Indian Necklace Types: Kundan, Jadau, CZ & More

 Jadau Necklaces

-Made using an intricate technique where precious stones are embedded without soldering, creating fluid, luxurious designs often worn by brides.
+Made using an intricate technique where stones are embedded without soldering, creating fluid, luxurious designs often worn by brides.
+Fashion jewellery may use Jadau-inspired construction or styling rather than fine-jewellery materials.

 CZ Necklaces